ickb/proposal/README.md

 In a receipt cell data:

-- The first `4 bytes`, currently zeroed, are reserved as unionID in case of future iCKB updates.
+- The third `8 bytes` store the deposit unoccupied capacity, which is the single deposit capacity minus its occupied capacity, the actual `deposit_amount`.
+A single receipt tracks a group of deposits with same unoccupied capacity in the current tx output.
+Multiple receipts for a specific unoccupied capacity may be created where each one keep track of a different group of deposits.
-- The second `4 bytes` store the quantity of deposits.
+- The second `4 bytes` store the quantity of deposits with same unoccupied capacity being tracked in the tx output.
+A tx may create many deposits with the same unoccupied capacity.
+This counter keeps track of how many deposits with the same unoccupied capacity are being tracking in the current tx by this specific receipt.
-- The third `8 bytes` store the deposit unoccupied CKB capacity
+- The first `4 bytes`, currently zeroed, are reserved as unionID in case of future iCKB updates, see [molecule specification for union serialization](https://github.com/nervosnetwork/rfcs/blob/master/rfcs/0008-serialization/0008-serialization.md#union).
+This field is currently unused as likely the contracts are gonna be [deployed by in a non-upgradable manner](#non-upgradable-deployment).
+This field is being kept in the remote possibility that iCKB Scripts are deployed in an upgradable manner.
+At that point a future `v2` revision of the script could encode data in a different way.

 Summing up, in the first deposit phase, these rules must be followed: